“We saw a thick cloud of green coming across the country towards us.”

 “The next thing we knew, the French Zouaves were running back in hundreds throwing away everything they had.
 We blazed away and got the teams ready.
 Then with shells bursting all over and a machine gun playing on us from the village, we limbered up and galloped away.”
 [Limbers were horse-drawn carts designed to tow artillery pieces.]

 A 6.5-kilometre gap was created in the Allied line, opening the possibility of the Germans sweeping behind Canadian trenches.
-Canadian troops mounted a counterattack to drive the enemy from Kitcheners’ Wood.“Then we came into action again in another place and fired all night.
+Canadian troops mounted a counterattack to drive the enemy from Kitcheners’ Wood.

 “The Canadian Infantry meanwhile came up from reserve and checked the enemy’s advance.
 They advanced next morning in broad daylight in extended order across the fields and charged the Germans, driving them farther back still.